 Many users, initially sceptical at the usability of such a wide-angle lens, are now fierce 28mm evangelists.
 And, with higher-resolution sensors, cropping to 35mm or 50mm is perfectly possible.
 So Leica is likely to want to steer a steady course.

-However, there is still an outside chance that we could see a supplementary Q model with a longer lens.
-Certainly, this would not be a 35mm because it is too close to 28mm, and 50mm would be my preference.
+However, there is still a good possibility that we could see a supplementary Q model with a longer lens.
+Certainly, this would not be 35mm because it is too close to 28mm, and 50mm would be my preference.
 An outsider option would be 40mm, following Ricoh’s lead with the GRIII and GRIIIx.

 Until I heard Stefan Daniel speaking at the LSI Dublin meeting, I would have said such a longer-lens Q was unlikely.
-However, he pointedly did not rule out a longer lens, so it must be at least a possibility.
+However, he pointedly did not rule out a longer lens, so it must be at least possible.

 The back layout of the Q2 is already almost identical to that of the M11, with the now familiar spartan three-button layout, and I do not see any prospect of changes in the controls.

-It’s too early to speculate much about the SL3, which we might not see until 2024.
+It’s too early to speculate much about the SL3, which we will probably not see until the first quarter of 2024.
 It will almost certainly get a sensor upgrade, perhaps leapfrogging the Q3, and could well benefit from increased cooperation with Panasonic as part of the new L² Technology programme.
 I have heard a whisper that things are moving in that direction.

 While the SL3 will certainly retain the established body profile with the now-typical Leica control layout — more appealing to me than the more cluttered multi-button approach at LUMIX — there is perhaps room for some minor tweaks, possibly a more streamlined form and even a modest weight or size saving.

-The inner technology is likely to rely more on inter-brand cooperation, and any new Panasonic S cameras arriving next year could offer pointers to the SL3.
+The inner technology will likely rely more on inter-brand cooperation, and any new Panasonic S cameras arriving next year could offer pointers to the SL3.

 Of all the current Leica digital models, the SL is the one that gives me the most concern.
 The constant marketing ploys and special offers do not auger well for the camera’s long-term future.
 You do not see this level of marketing intervention with the M and the Q, both of which appear to be doing well without discounts, bundles and packages.
 But the more schemes Leica introduces to bolster the SL, the more we can wonder if sales are meeting expectations.